Click the wagon number to go straight to that wagon:

 Charlie Morgan and his father, Floyd Morgan, rode the Salt Grass Trail Ride on horseback with Julias Collier from Tomball for many years.
 Floyd Morgan wanted to drive his own wagon, so Charlie purchased the wagon for his dad in 1975.
 Floyd was able to fulfill his dream and drove the Double “M” wagon for the 1975 Salt Grass Trail Ride before he passed away in August of that year.
 Charlie took great pride in honoring his father’s wish by keeping the wagon on the Salt Grass Trail all these years.
 Charlie passed away in 2020 and is highly missed by his family and many friends.

 Mitch Morgan along with his children and grandchildren Morgan, Colton, Wyatt, EJay, Jacob, Ella, Cash, Macey, Peyton, Declan and Dovie represent the fifth generation of the Double M tradition.
 In 1981, the “Double M” won the Best Wagon award, and in 2001, Mitch Morgan was awarded Top Trail Rider.
-Mitch has ridden the Salt Grass Trail for more than 45 years.
 He’s carried on his dad’s legacy serving as the Chief of Scouts for 6 years.
 Charlie and Mitch are the only father and son that have ever represented the Salt Grass Trail as Chief of Scouts.
-Mitch’s daughter Misty Horn keeps the Double M camp in order and takes care of Double M with plenty of warm healthy meals along the ride.
+Mitch continued to serve Salt Grass as Trail Boss for three years and on the Advisory Board for five.

-Mitch is now representing the Salt Grass Trail on the Advisory Board, Jeremiah “JJ” Horn, son-in-law of Mitch, and Richard Horn take great pride in representing the Double M on the Executive Board as the Livestock Boss and Utility Boss for the Salt Grass Trail.
+Jeremiah “JJ” Horn, son-in-law of Mitch, and Richard Horn take great pride in representing the Double M on the Executive Board as the Livestock Boss and Assistant Trail Boss for the Salt Grass Trail.
+Additionally, Colton Horn, Mitch’s grandson, serves as a scout.

 The “Double M” name comes from Floyd Morgan and Charlie Morgan.
-“Double M” will be extended to represent Mitch Morgan and his son Cam Morgan in future years.
+“Double M” was extended to represent Mitch Morgan and his son Cam Morgan.
+The Double M initials will now be represented by Cam Morgan and his son Cash Morgan.
 DR-20 is a symbol added in 2005 in honor of Dusty Rhodes, a lifelong friend to the Morgan’s, and a fellow Sgt.
 Scout representing the “Double M” wagon on the Salt Grass Trail.
 Dusty Rhodes’ horse D-9 was awarded Top Trail Horse in 2005.

 Double M has won many awards throughout the years and are very proud of all their winners.